Duke Nukem 3D for Windows 10 and 11

-Your original copy of the game probably will work fine in DOSBox, when run on a Windows 8, Windows 7, Vista or XP computer.
+Your original copy of the game probably will work fine in DOSBox, when run on Windows 11, Windows 10, or older computer.
 But wouldn't it be great to play the game in high resolution, with 3D models and dynamic lighting?
 That's possible with the EDuke32 engine.
 Go to the project page for more information: www.eduke32.com.
+You can of course also download the re-release from Steam.

 Stuff you need